 If all these attractions are not enough to persuade you, then St Lucia’s markets sell locally made silk screened fabrics, art, straw weavings, pottery and wood carvings from the many local artists.
 The island is even great for a multi-centre holiday as it boasts two airports, opening up travel possibilities to all of the Caribbean and beyond.

 Why visit St Lucia?

-St Lucia’s food is truly delicious and takes in the island’s heritage and, of course, the sea.
+- The local cuisine is to die for.
 The national dish – green banana and saltfish is a must.
-But also try other St Lucian delicacies such as langouste (Caribbean lobster), Lambi (conch meat), fried plantain, callaloo soup and breadfruit.
+But also try other St Lucian delicacies such as langouste (Caribbean lobster), Lambi (conch meat), fried plantain, callaloo soup and breadfruit

 - The Gros Islet Friday Night Street Party is held every month, and is the Caribbean’s longest running party of its kind.
 Go along and soak up the atmosphere with the Caribbean music, BBQs, dancing and drinking